mihirchronicles/mihirchronicles.github.io/content/notes/on-creative-adventures.md

 However, I was determined to build something for the sake of creating something useful and learn something new.

 I decided to be an indie hacker.
-It means many things to many people, but to me it meant only one thing—being independent.
+It means many things to many people, but to me it meant only one thing-being independent.
 I would not be held by anyone on making project decisions.
 It was all about freedom-seeking project and I'd be in charge of making money however I want.
 There is no revenue or user acquisition target.
-There was only one goal—continuity over a long period of time.
+There was only one goal-continuity over a long period of time.

 If something didn't work, I would iterate, and find an alternative solution until someone is willing to pay me for something valuable I have created.
 Four years later, I have ~500 customers.
 You must be wondering, what is wrong with him?
 It took him 4 years to acquire 500 customers in hyper growth environment.
 But you don't understand what I just said, the objective is not growth, but continuity over long period of time.